 There are many popular compositions from the past that are in that specific time period, then are forgotten about.
 However, some novels are popular generation after generation.
 Francis Scott Fitzgerald is recognized as one of the greatest American writers of the twentieth century.
 One of...

-Just because society follows the ‘American Dream’ of monetary wealth, does this mean we must chase the dream?
-In all generations people strive to be rich and famous like it is a timeless behaviour.
-People are pushed to chase the dollar above anything else.
-In...
+Introduction Just because society follows the ‘American Dream’ of monetary wealth, does this mean we must chase the dream?
+In all generations, people strive to be rich and famous as if it is a timeless behavior.
+People are pushed to chase the dollar above anything...

 Arthur Miller’s play ‘The Death of a Salesman’ and F. Scott Fitzgerald’s film ’The Great Gatsby’ both address one linked theme, striving for The American Dream.
 This unrealistic idea condenses to a happy way of living that is thought by many Americans in which freedom...